Girl meets Pope. Girl steals his hat.

 As the Pope plants a kiss on Estella, she reaches for his zucchetto and plucks it off his head.

 "Right before she went up she was a little nervous," her godfather Mountain Butorac told CNN.
 "Then she stole his hat.
-It was hilarious, everyone was laughing including the Pope."
+It was hilarious.
+Everyone was laughing, including the Pope."

 Estella is visiting her godfather with her parents from Atlanta.

-"It's her first full day in Rome, who knows what she will get up to tomorrow," Butorac joked.
+"It's her first full day in Rome.
+Who knows what she will get up to tomorrow," Butorac joked.